ShaunCurtis/Blazr.OneWayStreet/readme.md

 ### Filter

-`GetAFilteredForecastList` demonstrates how to add filtering to a request.
+`GetAFilteredForecastList` demonstrates filtering a paged list from the data provider.

 ```csharp
     [Fact]